SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

  **Operating on Continuous Variables**

-   One approach is to not work with the tokens themselves, but with their continuous variables.
+   One approach is to not work with the words themselves, but with their embeddings, which are continuous.
 Traditional language models already produce well-constructed word embeddings and hidden layer outputs.
 We can leverage these representations to define a continuous forward process, where the model learns to predict the noise added to these continuous vectors at each step.
 This is similar to how diffusion models operate in the image domain — often working in the latent space of a VAE or similar architecture.

    * **Word Embedding (Token Level)**:
      Noise *can* be added to word embedding vectors — a technique used in models like [Diffusion-LM](https://arxiv.org/abs/2205.14217) and the pre-trained DLM [GENIE](https://arxiv.org/abs/2212.11685).
 However, mapping potentially noisy embeddings back to specific discrete tokens at each step introduces its own complexities.

    * **Higher-Level Latent Representations**:
      Works like [PLANNER](https://arxiv.org/abs/2306.02531) and [LD4LG](https://arxiv.org/pdf/2212.09462) operate on latent representations of *paragraphs* of text.
 But these representations can be pretty fragile — even small noise can cause abrupt semantic shifts during reverse diffusion. **My own paper** [SLD](https://arxiv.org/abs/2412.11333) tackles this problem *cleverly* by introducing text-segmentation and improved representation learning techniques.
-Also worth checking out: Meta's [Large Concept Model](https://arxiv.org/pdf/2412.08821) — arguably the *ultimate form* of pre-trained DLMs following this path.
+Also worth checking out: Meta's [Large Concept Model](https://arxiv.org/pdf/2412.08821), the existing pre-trained DLMs following this path.

 ---